chandraThe1/sfdc-case-study/README.md

     * Querying the CustomSettings in APEX and invoking the Auth REST API
     * Passing the auth token to every other REST API call.
 - A better alternative was to use NamedCredential in the new instance.
-    -  Using NamedCredential (and an AuthorizationProvider), we can do a one-time setup so that the API user of new instance to talk to api user of legacy instance using OAuth.
+    -  Using NamedCredential (and an AuthorizationProvider), we can do a one-time setup so that the API user of new instance can talk to api user of legacy instance using OAuth.
     -  This one-time set up configures the system-to-system authorizatoin and can be used in the Apex callouts
     -  No need to call Auth REST API before calling other REST APIs
-    -  The Http endpoint will be of the format 'callout:<NamedCredential>/<REST of the URL>'
+    -  The Http endpoint will be of the format 'callout:NamedCredentialName/REST of the URL'
 - Also, to protect against SOQL Injection, we execute a DML statement using parameters (using :) instead of String concatenation in Database.query().

 ### Triggers